 The auto-anchor mobility feature also applies to the Converged Access Infrastructure.
 Note that with the Converged Access branch design shown in Figure 18-6, the Catalyst 3850 switch within the branch implements both the Mobility Agent (MA) and Mobility Controller (MC) function.
 With the Converged Access campus design, the Catalyst 3850 switch only implements the MA function.
 The MC function is implemented by a dedicated CT5760 wireless controller.
 Since the auto-anchor tunnel is initiated from the MC within a Converged Access design, traffic is first tunneled from the campus Catalyst 3850 switch to the CT5760 wireless controller, where it is then auto-anchored to the guest anchor controller within the DMZ.
 For additional discussion regarding the MA and MC functionality within Converged Access infrastructure, see Configuring the Infrastructure.

 NoteIn this version of the design guide, it is assumed that employees with personal devices would need to manually associate with this SSID.
 Future versions may investigate other alternatives that make use of RADIUS change-of-authentication (CoA) functionality or device profiles.
-In this version of the design guide, it is assumed that employees with personal devices would need to manually associate with this SSID.
-Future versions may investigate other alternatives that make use of RADIUS change-of-authentication (CoA) functionality or device profiles.

 An advantage of implementing a dedicated SSID for employee personal devices is that the SSID does not have to be configured with open access and can be encrypted, unlike the guest SSID discussed throughout this design guide.
 Instead, the employee personal device SSID can be secured via mechanisms such as 802.1X authentication and WPA-2/AES encryption to prevent eavesdropping of traffic from employee personal devices.
 Employees can be authenticated via the Cisco ISE server using the external Microsoft AD identity source as they associate with the SSID.